GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

     If the Cloud Function `callback_data` was triggered successfully, and the function replied as expected, the arrow will turn green.

-5. Verify that the message payload was forwarded to your Cloud Pub/Sub topic.
+5. Verify that the message payload was forwarded to your Pub/Sub topic.
 On your development machine, execute the following command:

         (venv) $ gcloud pubsub subscriptions pull sigfox-data-sub --limit 100 --auto-ack